-Melbourne Institute of Technology Pty Ltd CRICOS 01545C (National) and 03245K NSW
+Melbourne Institute of Technology Pty Ltd. CRICOS Provider Code 01545C and 03245K NSW | TEQSA Provider code: 12138

-This e-mail and any files transmitted with it are confidential and intended solely for the use of the individual or entity to whom they are addressed.
-If you have received this e-mail in error please notify the sender immediately by return e-mail and destroy this message.
-Any views expressed in this message are those of the individual sender, except where the sender specifies and with authority, states them to be the view of Company.
+This email and any files transmitted are confidential and intended solely to be used by the addressed individual or entity.
+If you have received this email in error, please notify the sender immediately by return email and destroy this message.
+Any views expressed in this message are those of the individual sender, except where the sender specifies and with authority states them to be the Institute's view.